Are these high-interest loans with no credit requirements ever worth it?

 - No credit requirements.
-CashCall is willing to work with borrowers that have all types of credit, though you need good to excellent credit to get its most favorable rates.
+CashCall is willing to work with borrowers who have all types of credit, though you need good to excellent credit to qualify for its most favorable rates.

 - Lightning-quick funding.
 CashCall claims that it can deposit funds into your bank account in as little as four hours after approval.

 - No prepayment penalties.
 You can — and probably should — repay off your CashCall loan early to avoid paying its extremely high interest rates.

 - Reports on-time payments.
 CashCall reports responsible borrowing to the credit bureaus, helping to boost your credit score (or potentially hurt it, if you’re late).

 Fast funding for poor-credit borrowers sounds great, but several aspects of this lender set off our alarm bells.